-Life is busy and things can be easily put on the kitchen counters, dining table and dresser all over the home.
+Life is busy and things can be easily put on the kitchen counters, dining table, and dressers all over the home.
 Spend some time at the end of each day to declutter and put things away.

 Put the dirty dishes away from the counter to the dishwasher.
 Sort the mail and recycle the papers as soon as possible.

 Kids always bring home their artwork and papers.
 It is easy to see papers end up in piles on counters.
 Set up a system to organize everything and make it a habit to remove pile-up clutter from all surfaces.

 Some practical organization systems like this set of 2 nice-looking and high-quality wall mount storage baskets can keep the school papers or mails organized.

 Use this sturdy wooden coat rack stand to hang your clothes that can be worn again.
-So that clothes and jackets will never be found on the floor or chairs that clutter the spaces.
+So that clothes and jackets will never be found on the floor or on chairs that clutter the space.
 I like this modern and chic looks design coat rack stand because it’s so multipurpose that we can hang hats and purses as well.

 Storage bins and boxes can be a brilliant way to keep toys and little pieces tidy on a daily basis.
-This functional toy organizer can keep toys from the floor and organized in the bins.
+This functional toy organizer can keep toys from the floor and organized them in the bins.
 Find the organizational systems that work for your home.

 9// Put dishes away and wipe the counters.

 Never let the dirty dishes pile up in the sink all day long.
 Hand wash them or stack them in the dishwasher after each meal.
-Run your dishwasher at night and spend a few minutes unloading in the morning.
+Run your dishwasher at night and spend a few minutes unloading it in the morning.
 This routine will keep your kitchen stay clean and tidy.

 Clean the kitchen sink, wipe down the counters and stovetops after each use.
-Develop this simple daily cleaning routine will keep your kitchen sparkling clean every day.
+Developing this simple daily cleaning routine will keep your kitchen sparkling clean every day.

 10// Take out your trash often.